devolo/cockpit_open_frontend/README.md

 # devolo Cockpit

 A devolo Cockpit alternative Flutter front end.
-This Flutter Cockpit connects with the existing devolo Cockpit backend.
+This Flutter Cockpit connects with the existing devolo Cockpit backend and is a proof of concept for the Cockpit front end, build with Flutter desktop.
 The program provides information about the connection speed of all adapters on the network.
 This makes it possible to immediately see how high the data transmission is, for example, between the study and the living room.
 If new firmware updates are available for our powerline adapters, the update can be applied directly via the network.
 In addition to status displays, "devolo Cockpit" also provides control over encryption and configuration.
-A software wizard also provides tips for optimizing the data transfer rate within the powerline home network.

 ## Getting Started